cisco-ce/guido/README.md

 * Import these into the macro editor on your Webex Device.
 They will now be available as macro modules for you own macros.
 * Follow the documentation and examples on https://cisco-ce.github.io/guido/

+## Example

+A widget gallery example is provided.
+This shows a panel where user can browse through all the widgets of the UI Extensions, and interact with the widgets and see the events.

+This example shows how to build and edit UI extensions panels dynamically with *ui-builder* library, as well as listen to ui events with the *ui* library.

+## Running in node.js

+The included example macro can also run from node.js instead of the Webex device, without any change to the macro code.
+To see how this is done, see *run-macro* and *universal-adapter.js* in the *samples/* folder

 ## Main documentation

 * See Guido API reference at [Github Pages](https://cisco-ce.github.io/guido/)